Details of queen’s state funeral on Monday released

 Buckingham Palace released more details Thursday about the state funeral of the queen who died Sept.
 8 at 96 and her private interment later Monday.
 Her death at her beloved Balmoral Castle summer retreat ended the monarch’s 70-year reign.

-Tens of thousands were standing in a line Thursday that snaked for more than four miles along the River Thames in London, waiting to file in silence past her coffin.
+Tens of thousands were standing in a line Thursday that snaked for more than 4 miles along the River Thames in London, waiting to file in silence past her coffin.

 “The queen held a unique and timeless position in all our lives.
 This has been felt more keenly over the past few days, as the world comes to terms with her demise,” Fitzalan-Howard said.